The-LainOS-Project/lainos-secure-messaging-service/README.md

 torsocks profanity -a yourusername@glcuf4hcwbm3lt6grg7jfwwus7sqpuojozfsnbzzcsf7vbm2jcfqckid.onion
 ```

-Enter your PGPpassword, accept the certificate when prompted using the cammand `/tls allow` in profanity.
+Enter your PGP passphrase, accept the certificate when prompted using the command `/tls allow` in profanity.

 ---

-### 6. Join the official LainOS chatroom
+### 6. Join the official LainOS secure and private chatroom

 From within profanity(make sure this is all one line, in gui XMPP clients this is less of a problem):